 There may be no greater honor than to have a school bear your name.
 Such recognition means all the more when it comes from an institution that you love, and when it is dedicated —not to me personally—but to the cause of public service to which I have devoted most of my life."President Gerald R. Ford (1913-2006) on the occasion of the dedication of Joan and Stanford Weill Hall, October 13, 2006.
 36th President of the United States: AB '35 and HLLD '75, University of Michigan

-The Gerald R. Ford School of Public Policy is a top-ranked policy school located within one of the world’s premier research universities--in one of America’s best college towns.
-We offer ready access to the world-class intellectual, cultural, and social resources of the University of Michigan and its impressive alumni network--the largest living alumni body in the world.
+The Gerald R. Ford School of Public Policy is a top-ranked policy school located within one of the world’s premier research universities—in one of America’s best college towns.
+Our accessible and distinguished faculty hold a disproportionate number of awards and honors for their game-changing discoveries, exceptional teaching and mentoring, constructive policy engagement, and more.